 Supports CWM: Is the ETL tool CWM-compliant, in other words does it support the Common Warehouse Meta Model?

 Version control system: Does the product contain a version control system with check-in and check-out features?

-Conditional splitting: The same, but then in a conditionally, for example, if revenue is higher than 1000 put the results in table 1 otherwise in table 2
+Conditional splitting: The same, but then in a condition, for example, if revenue is higher than 1000 put the results in table 1 otherwise in table 2

-Pivoting: Is it possible to transform denormalised data, putting data in the column names, into rows
+Pivoting: Is it possible to transform denormalized data, putting data in the column names, into rows?

-Depivoting: The other way around, transform (highly) normalised data to de-normalised data, putting data in the columns
+Depivoting: The other way around, transform (highly) normalized data to denormalized data, putting data in the columns

 Key lookups in memory: Can you load a table completely into internal memory and search the table? (without having to make joins)